ansys/ansys-sphinx-theme/doc/source/contribute/user.rst

 =====================

 Do you have an idea for a new feature or an improvement?
 Your suggestions are welcome.
-You can request a new feature by creating an issue in the `Ansys sphinx theme issue`_ board.
+You can request a new feature by creating an issue in the `Ansys sphinx theme issues`_ board.

 .. _test-a-new-feature: